jawrainey/GabberAPI/gabber/api/README.md

 ### Project (individual project)

-Authorized JWT users can view, edit and delete a given project.
-Only creators of the project can edit or delete, and only members of a project can view private projects

 <details>
 <summary>projects.show</summary>
 <br>

 `GET: /api/projects/<int:pid>/`

 > Returns a project if it is public.
 If it is private, data is only returned if the JWT user is a member.